Galois groups of large fields with simple theory (with an appendix by Philip Dittmann): Fields with simple theory

 \subsection{Conventions and basic definitions}

 Our model theoretic notation is standard.
 We let $L$ be a first order language, $T$ be a complete consistent $L$-theory, and $\overline{M}$ be a highly saturated model of $T$.
-For now, $x, y, z, \ldots $ range over finite tuples of variables, $a,b,c,\ldots$ range over finite tuples of parameters from $\overline{M}$, and $A,B,C,\ldots$ range over small subsets of $\overline{M}$.
+For now, $x, y, z, \ldots $ range over finite tuples of variables, $a,b,c,\ldots$ range over finite tuples of parameters from $\overline{M}$, and $A,B,C,\ldots$ range over small subsets of $\overline{M}$. ``Definable" means ``definable in $\overline{M}$, possibly with parameters".
 We will sometimes identify definable sets with the formulas defining them.

-\veno Given an $L$-formula $\phi(x,y)$ and a suitable tuple $b$ we say that $\phi(x,b)$ \textbf{divides over} a set $A$ of parameters if $\{\phi(x,b_{i}):i< \omega\}$ is inconsistent for some infinite $A$-indiscernible sequence $(b_{i}:i<\omega)$ with $b_{0} = b$.
+\veno Given an $L$-formula $\phi(x,y)$ and a suitable tuple $b$ we say that $\phi(x,b)$ \textbf{divides over} a set $A$ of parameters if $\{\phi(x,b_{i}):i< \upomega\}$ is inconsistent for some infinite $A$-indiscernible sequence $(b_{i}:i<\upomega)$ with $b_{0} = b$.
 A partial type $\Sigma(x)$ divides over $A$ if some formula in $\Sigma$ divides over $A$.
 The theory $T$ is \textbf{simple} if for any small set $A$ of parameters and complete type $\Sigma(x)$ there is $A_0 \subseteq A$ such that $|A_0| \le |T|$ and $\Sigma(x)$ \textbf{does not divide} over $A_{0}$.
 Simplicity may also be defined in terms of the combinatorial \textbf{tree property}, but we will not need this.
 It is worth mentioning that simplicity is incompatible with the existence of a definable partial ordering which contains an infinite chain.
 It follows that real closed fields and non-separably closed Henselian fields are not simple.
 Non-dividing yields a good notion of independence in simple theories: $a$ is \textbf{independent} from $B$ over $A$ if $\tp(a/B,A)$ does not divide over $A$.